Holistic Pet Care in Cincinnati

 Food Therapy For Animals

-Food therapy is the art of customizing diet plans to treat individual pets and prevent imbalance within the body.
+Food therapy is the art of customized diet plans to treat individual pets and prevent imbalance within the body.

 Many factors go into determining the right food therapy meal plan for your cat or dog including unique inborn tendencies, age, species, geographical location, personality, and any current disharmony or disease process.